john-kheir/home/docs/building/building.md

 <a id="whatitdoes"></a>
 ## What initramfs.sh does?

- - First, download and check checksum of all archives needed
+ - First, it downloads and checks the checksum of all needed archives
- - Extract the archives
+ - Extracts the archives
  - Compiles:
     - Busybox
     - Fuse (library and userland tools)
-    - OpenSSL and SSL Certificates (ca-certificates)
+    - OpenSSL and SSL Certificates (CA-certificates)
     - util-linux (for `lsblk`, ...)
     - Redis (only the server is used)
     - BTRFS (btrfs-progs)
     - libvirt and QEMU
     - ZeroTier One
     - parted (partition management)
-    - dnsmasq (used for dhcp on containers)
+    - dnsmasq (used for DHCP on containers)
     - nftables (used for firewalling and routing)
     - iproute2 (used for network namespace support)
-    - socat (used for some tcp/port forwarding)
+    - socat (used for some TCP port forwarding)
- - Clean and remove useless files
+ - Cleans and removes useless files
- - Compile the kernel (and bundles initramfs in the kernel)
+ - Compiles the kernel and bundles `initramfs` into the kernel

 <a id="howtouse"></a>